 The programme consists of 180 credits: 90 credits of modules and a dissertation of 15,000 words at 90 credits.

 All students are expected to take the core and compulsory modules listed below and must participate in the Research Training Seminar.

 All students are required to take 30 credits from the Anthropology and Sociology list.

 The remaining credits can be selected the Department of Anthropology and Sociology list or relevant options from other departments or a language module.

-All students are expected to attend the MPhil Training Seminar.
+All students are required to attend the Epigeum - Statistical Methods for Social Sciences.
 This will not count towards your 180 credits.